OE-Heart/OE-Heart.github.io/_pages/about.md

 I am now a second-year Master student of [ZJUNLP](https://github.com/zjunlp) majored in Computer Science and Technology at [Zhejiang University](https://www.zju.edu.cn/english/), advised by [Huajun Chen (陈华钧)](https://person.zju.edu.cn/huajun) and [Ningyu Zhang (张宁豫)](https://person.zju.edu.cn/ningyu).
 Previously, I graduated from the [College of Computer Science and Technology](http://www.en.cs.zju.edu.cn/), Zhejiang University (浙江大学计算机科学与技术学院) with a bachelor’s degree.

-My research interests focus on Large Language Models (LLMs) and their theory and applications.
+My current research interests focus on Large Language Models (LLMs) and their theory and applications.
 I am interested in the Mechanism Interpretability of LLMs, and I am particularly interested in the application of LLMs to Autonomous Agents.

 <b><span style="color: red; font-weight: bold;">I will graduate in the spring of 2026 and am seeking job positions as a LLM algorithm engineer.</span></b>